-1. Commenting on 'The Great Dictators', Channel 4 television.
-2. Brian and Adam have appeared together for
+1: Commenting on 'The Great Dictators' on Channel 4 television.
+2: Brian and Adam have appeared together for the

-the BBC both on television and radio.
-3. Brian presented his long-standing friend David Attenborough
+BBC on television and radio.
+3: Brian presented his long-standing friend David Attenborough with Honorary FIBiol

 See personal and press pictures, and world maps with ports of call.
 The specialised lists include TV programmes from 'Newsnight' to 'Sky News'.
 An early newspaper column leads to the books index.
 There's the Soho magazine Boz, columns in the Mensa Magazine in 1972 and 1994-1996.
 Listed programmes include Round Britain Quiz and Science Now on radio, with Food for Thought (see also 'food' publications index) and Computer Challenge on TV.
 The original home page from 1996 is still here, with millennium presentations including Science Hour live on LBC.

 The books start with German Secret Weapons and scientific papers are listed for the 1950s (4kb), 1960s (14kb), 1970s (16kb), 1980s (20kb), 1990s, the (36kb) 2000s and from 2010.
 Some published comments are listed; just click the PRESS button.

 We link to the BBC April Fool's joke in which Brian, as 'Dr Dieter Zimmermann', introduced the new Euro Anthem to replace 'God Save the Queen'; follow an April Fool's day joke for television, a BBC interview on foot and mouth, and a page on the BBC's Round Britain Quiz.
 Some lectures are now listed by journal, and the main Index now links to over 4,000 pages and images.
 To our surprize, this site receives a million hits every quarter, sometimes logging up to 38,000 per day.

 Article looking back on fifty years in microcopy for the Royal Microscopical Society.